Dai Vernon: Early life

+Career

 Owing to his knowledge of, and skill at, sleight of hand, Vernon has long been affectionately known as The Professor.
 Harry Houdini (who in his early years billed himself as "The King of Kards") often boasted that if he saw a card trick performed three times in a row he would be able to figure it out.
-Vernon then showed Houdini a trick where he removed the top card of the deck and placed it second from the top, then turned over the top card to again reveal the original card.
+Vernon then showed Houdini a trick (later known as the Ambitious Card) where he removed the top card of the deck and placed it second from the top, then turned over the top card to again reveal the original card.
 Houdini watched Vernon do the trick seven times (some versions of the story say five times), each time insisting that Vernon "do it again."
 Finally, Houdini's wife and Vernon's friends said, "Face it, Houdini, you're fooled."
 For years afterward, Vernon used the title The Man Who Fooled Houdini in his advertisements.

+Vernon sought out crooked gamblers and card cheaters for close-up magic ideas.